View count: 144920

 (2) National Taiwan Normal University Implementation Guidelines for Course Enrollment/Audit by Members of the Public

-To be updated Course Enrollment/Auditing
+Course Enrollment/Auditing

 1. Application Dates

-Stage 2: June 30 - July 1, 2025 (for session 2 courses only)
+Stage 2: July 3 - July 6 before 17:00 (for Summer Session 2 courses only)

 Enrolled courses (will be issued a transcript) must be applied for within the aforementioned deadline.
 Audited courses (will not be issued a transcript, but still requiring payment) can be applied for before the end of the course.